RustFestEU/blog.rustfest.eu/_posts/2016-06-21-this-week-in-rustfest-3-extended-cfp-speaker-announcements.md

 ## Announcing Speakers

-Even though we are extending the Call for Papers, there are already two speaker we are very excited to have on board:
+Even though we are extending the Call for Papers, there are already two speakers we are very excited to have on board:

 <br />